Frances-Odunaiya/Data-Analysis-and-Visualizations-Using-SQL-POWERBI/Pizza Sales/README.md

 The Pizza Sales Dashboard Project with SQL and Power BI provides a powerful platform for analyzing and visualizing pizza sales data.
 By leveraging SQL for data analysis and Power BI for visualization, this project enables stakeholders to gain actionable insights, make informed decisions, and optimize business strategies based on the analyzed data.

 ## Repository Structure
-- data/: Contains the pizza sales database or dataset.
+- Pizza Sales/Pizza Sales Images/: Contains the images used in this project.
-- sql_queries/: SQL scripts for data extraction, analysis, and transformation.
+- Pizza Sales/PIZZA SALES SQL QUERIES - Report: SQL scripts for data extraction, analysis, and transformation.
-- powerbi_reports/: Power BI report files (.pbix) containing the interactive dashboards.
+- Pizza Sales/Pizza Sales Report Dashboard: Power BI report files (.pbix) containing the interactive dashboards.
-- documentation/: Documentation files including project overview, data dictionary, and analysis reports.
+- Pizza Sales/pizza_sales_excel_file: Contains the pizza sales database or dataset.

 ## Contributions
 Contributions to this project are welcome!
 If you have suggestions, enhancements, or want to report issues, feel free to open an issue or submit a pull request.